 We’ve had a busy month at Apollo.
 Over the last several weeks we’ve released some significant updates to the Apollo stack.
 Last month we shipped Federation 2, a sophisticated and more flexible approach to GraphQL composition.
 And last week we made Contracts generally available, a way to tailor your graph to specific use cases like mobile development or creating public GraphQL APIs.

-Today we’re updating two more components of our stack: the GA release of Apollo Router, our new high-performance federation runtime written in Rust, and a new Studio build pipeline for delivering changes to a graph.
+Today we’re launching updates to two more components of our stack: the GA release of Apollo Router – our new high-performance runtime for federated GraphQL APIs – and a new cloud-hosted build pipeline for delivering changes to a graph.

-The essential ideas of the supergraph are going to be pretty familiar for users who’ve been following Apollo for a while.
-It really just comes down to three core principles.
+The essential ideas of the supergraph are going to be pretty familiar to those who’ve been following Apollo for a while.
+It comes down to three core principles.

 1: a unified composition layer

 The supergraph empowers everyone to create richer, more engaging experiences for their users and customers by bringing everything into a single point of collaboration.

-The supergraph is built on a declarative, modular architecture.
-Just as React leverages this approach to scale UI development and Kubernetes leverages it to scale services deployment, it makes sense to want the same for the data layer as it grows beyond a single team.
+Supergraph architecture is declarative and modular.
+Just as React and Kubernetes leverage modularity to scale UI development and service deployment, the supergraph leverages modularity to scale the API layer as it grows beyond a single team.

-That’s what Apollo Federation has always been about bringing modularity to the API layer – letting you scale a graph without bottlenecking developers on a single monolith or creating a single point of failure.
+Apollo Federation has always been about bringing modularity to the API layer – letting you scale a graph without bottlenecking developers on a single monolith or creating a single point of failure.

-Of course, modularity offers a lot of additional advantages along the way: programmable configuration, standardized tooling, analyzable query plans, strict validation at build-time instead of run-time, great support for heterogeneous environments, a structured on-ramp for new developers, and many more.
+Of course, Apollo Federation offers a lot of additional advantages along the way: programmable configuration, standardized tooling, analyzable query plans, strict validation at build-time instead of run-time, great support for heterogeneous environments, a structured on-ramp for new developers, and many more.

-The supergraph enables a bottom-up, agile approach.
+The supergraph enables an agile bottom-up approach.
 Traditionally, APIs tend to be fairly static.
 Because it’s so hard to change an API, the tendency is to waterfall a design that anticipates future requirements.
 But products change constantly, driven by evolving user requirements and feedback.

 On to the supergraph

-Apollo Federation is our open architecture for composing GraphQL services – what we call subgraphs – together into a single supergraph.
-Each subgraph is a self-contained component with its own schema, so it can be developed, tested, and deployed independently.
+Apollo Federation is our open specification for composing subgraphs – modular GraphQL services – together into a single supergraph.
+Each subgraph is a self-contained component with its own schema and server, so it can be developed, tested, and deployed independently.

-Federation 2 builds on what we’ve learned working with supergraphs.
-It adds more complete support for the GraphQL spec including interfaces and certain uses of directives and eliminates much of the boilerplate code that came with Federation 1.
+Federation 2 builds on what we’ve learned from our community.
+It adds more complete support for the GraphQL spec including interfaces and new directives which can eliminate much of the boilerplate code that came with Federation 1.

-Federation 2 also streamlines collaboration on the supergraph with a flexible shared ownership model that allows multiple subgraphs to implement overlapping, complementary parts of types and schemas.
+Federation 2 also streamlines cross-team collaboration with a flexible shared ownership model that allows multiple subgraphs to implement overlapping, complementary parts of types and schemas.
 New governance directives like

 @override give teams fine-grained control over the composition process and resulting supergraph schema.

-tldr; Federation is now more approachable and incrementally adoptable for anyone interested in moving to the supergraph, and it smoothly scales all the way up to thousands of developers collaborating on the largest, rapidly-evolving supergraphs.
+TLDR; Apollo Federation is now more approachable and incrementally adoptable for anyone interested in building a supergraph, and it scales seamlessly all the way into enterprises with thousands of developers collaborating on the largest rapidly-evolving supergraphs.
 Check out the Federation quickstart to learn more.

 So you’ve created a federated schema, but how do you run it?
-At a minimum, the runtime for a supergraph has to receive client requests, build an execution plan, route requests to the proper subgraphs, assemble the results back together and return it back to the client.
+At a minimum, the runtime for a supergraph has to receive client requests, build an execution plan, route requests to the proper subgraphs, assemble the results back together, and return it back to the client.
 We launched Apollo Gateway — an add-on to Apollo Server — alongside Apollo Federation to serve this purpose, but we quickly realized that we needed to build a more elegant solution that was purpose-built for the task.
 We decided to call it a graph router.

 A graph router does far more than a traditional API gateway.
 Like a relational database, it requires a sophisticated implementation that shields users from unwanted details of execution while still providing a principled way to analyze and control the system when necessary.
 Critical infrastructure like this is better written in a lower-level systems language that offers a smaller operational footprint, so we opted for Rust instead of Node.js.

-Apollo Studio is the final piece of the puzzle for building and operating a supergraph.
-Its delivery pipeline provides the validation, automation, and observability you need to deliver changes rapidly and safely, making it possible to constantly evolve the supergraph, particularly when teams leverage and extend each other’s contributions.
+GraphOS Studio is the final piece of the puzzle for building and operating a supergraph.
+Its delivery pipeline provides the validation, automation, and observability you need to deliver changes rapidly and safely, making it possible to constantly evolve the supergraph schema, particularly when teams leverage and extend each other’s contributions.

 Schema Checks and Launches prevent breaking changes before they happen by automatically validating your supergraph schema in development and giving visibility into past and in-progress changes to the supergraph.

-Previously only available on our Team and Enterprise plans, today we are making Studio’s delivery pipeline available to everyone.
+Previously only available on our Enterprise plan, today we are making Studio’s delivery pipeline available to everyone.

 What’s next for the supergraph

-Adding it all up, we’re excited to get all these core components of the supergraph architecture in your hands.
-We’re excited to build with you and eager to work together to figure out what should come next!
+We’re excited to get the core components of the supergraph architecture in your hands.
+We can’t wait to build with you and we are eager to work together on what’s next.